 There are two types of disability benefits: Temporary Total Disability (TTD) and Temporary Partial Disability (TPD).
 Payment of both categories of disabilities cease when:

-1. You return to full time regular or modified work;
+1. You return to full time regular or modified work.

-2. You are given a written release to return to regular work by your authorized treating health care provider.
+2. You’re given a written release to return to regular work by your authorized treating health care provider.

-3. You begin modified work;
+3. You begin modified work.

-4. Your authorized treating health care provider releases you to work with restrictions, and you elect not to report to work.
+4. Your authorized health care provider releases you to work with restrictions, and you elect not to report to work.

-5. You resign or are terminated; or
+5. You resign or are terminated.

 6. Your authorized treating health care provider determines that you have reached Maximum Medical Improvement.